nearform/helm-OPA-policy-testing-templates/README.md

 Launch the following command from the root directory to run the policy tests against the sample Helm chart:

 ``helm template mars | conftest test -``

+### Policies

+**Deny**

+1) Deployment %s must provide app/release labels for pod selectors

+2) Deployment %s must declare agentpool nodeSelector as 'user' for node pool selection

+3) Helm Chart must include Kubernetes recommended labels: https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels

+4) Deployment must specify a serviceAccountName in the template

+5) Containers must not run as root in Deployment %s

+**Violation**

+**Warn**
+1) Default ServiceAccount automatically mounting into the file system of all Pods.

+2) Secret resources are mounted into containers as volumes rather than passed in as environment variables

+3) Consider using an autoscaler for varying workloads